-There are more cultivated areas in Europe in Germany (3,941 ha), England (23 ha), Georgia (219 ha), Croatia (188 ha), Luxembourg (162 ha), Moldova (350 ha), Austria (1,995 ha), Portugal (22 ha), Russia (695 ha), Switzerland (105 ha), Slovakia (523 ha), Slovenia (525 ha), Czech Republic (732 ha), Ukraine (338 ha), Hungary (237 ha).
+There is more acreage in Europe in Germany (3,941 ha), England (23 ha), Georgia (219 ha), Croatia (188 ha), Luxembourg (162 ha), Moldova (350 ha), Austria (1,995 ha), Portugal (22 ha), Russia (695 ha), Switzerland (105 ha), Slovakia (523 ha), Slovenia (525 ha), Czech Republic (732 ha), Ukraine (338 ha), Hungary (237 ha).
 There are stocks in overseas Argentina (6 ha), Brazil (1 ha), China (2 ha), Japan.
 Canada (125 ha), New Zealand (16 ha), South Africa (14 ha), Uruguay (9 ha) and United States (269 ha).
-The variety occupied in 2010 a total of 14,724 hectares of vineyards.
-Opposite in 1990 with then 16.990 hectares there was a reduction (often replaced by Chardonnay) by about 15%.
-It was thus worldwide varieties ranking on rank 52.
+The variety occupied a total of 14,724 hectares of vineyards in 2010.
+Compared to 16,990 hectares in 1990, there was a reduction (often replaced by Chardonnay) of around 15%.
+It was in the global varieties ranking at rank 52.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures : Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)